More Rock and Pop

 The copies that were the richest and had the biggest bottom end, without being smeary or dark from a lack of top tended to do the best in our shootout.
 The copies that lacked weight or lower midrange fullness were most often rejected; rhythmically driven Funk Rock simply doesn’t work without plenty of richness and bass.

-• The most Tubey Magic, without which you have almost nothing.
+- The most Tubey Magic, without which you have almost nothing.
 CDs give you clean and clear.
-Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes in 1987
+Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes even as late as 1987

 No doubt there’s more but we hope that should do for now.
 Playing the record is the only way to hear all of the qualities we discuss above, and playing the best pressings against a pile of other copies under rigorously controlled conditions is the only way to find a pressing that sounds as good as this one does.